JHCDigital/Norman-Studio-Speaker-Series/README.md

 ## Ups and Downs

-.ve-media gh:JHCDigital/Norman-Studio-Speaker-Series/IMG_3963.JPG right caption="Audience watches *Ups and Downs* silent film at Old St. Andrews.s"
+.ve-media gh:JHCDigital/Norman-Studio-Speaker-Series/IMG_3963.JPG right caption="Audience watches *Ups and Downs* silent film at Old St. Andrews."

 The first film shown was produced by Vim Comedy Company, featuring Oliver "Babe" Hardy as "Shifty Mike," Bobby Burnes as "Pokes," Walter Stull as "Jabbs," and [Ethel Marie Burton](Q79860139) as "Ethel."
 [Bobby Burns](Q2907933) and [Walter Stull](Q7966222) were a well-known comedy duo that made up Pokes & Jabbs.
 They had 12 comedy shorts and, though not as popular as Laurel & Hardy, they were well acclaimed.
 In *Ups and Downs,* Ethel is Jabbs' beautiful daughter who is accosted by Shifty Mike as he caresses her and kisses her lips.
 Hearing Ethel scream, Jabbs comes to her rescue and manages to chase Shifty away.
 Pokes is Ethel's true love, though he isn't very wealthy.
 Shifty sets up a scheme to hire someone to try and obstruct Jabbs so he can get to his daughter.
 Pokes is the one to take up the offer, unknowingly working for his love's assailant.
 Pokes is ordered to throw an explosive through the window of the Jabbs’ residence.
 Antics ensue and the whole cast, minus Ethel, plays a game of hot potato with the live explosive that ends at Pokes' feet as it detonates.
 Shifty runs off to capture Ethel with Pokes hot on his tail.
 Shifty and Pokes get in a physical altercation that ends with Pokes being victorious and successfully rescuing his sweetheart in the end.

 ## Jolly Tars
-.ve-media gh:JHCDigital/Norman-Studio-Speaker-Series/IMG_3971.JPG right caption="Audience watches *Jolly Tars* silent film at Old St. Andrews"
+.ve-media gh:JHCDigital/Norman-Studio-Speaker-Series/IMG_3971.JPG right caption="Audience watches *Jolly Tars* silent film at Old St. Andrews."

 The second film was produced by [Jaxon Film Corporation](Q18466827) and also starred Pokes and Jabbs as the main duo.
 The film revolves around two sailors noticing a county fair happening while on their ship.
 Looking through binoculars they see a few women hornpipe dancing and decide to pursue them.
 Once off the ship and into the fair they engage in a fair bit of classic gags, laughs, and hijinks bursting into the same hornpipe dance every few minutes as they search for the women.
 They encounter plenty of obstacles that serve as props for their light and funny adventure.
 Eventually, the ending is left ambiguous with a scene of a bear in a cage escaping and the audience can assume they continue their adventure off screen as the credits roll.